tectiv3/solo/README.md

 ]);
 ```

 ## Service provider in a custom location.

 By default, your `SoloServiceProvider` is created in the `App\Providers` namespace, which is pre-registered as a "safe" location to add commands from.
-If your `SoloServiceProvider` is in a custom location, it will still be deemed "safe" as long as it is 1) an instance of SoloServiceProvider and 2) it resides in your application's namespace (usually `App`, but custom root namespaces are supported.)
+If your `SoloServiceProvider` is in a custom location, it will still be deemed "safe" as long as it resides in your application's namespace (usually `App`, but custom root namespaces are supported.)

 ## Contributing